destinyae/contracts-1/packages/token-distribution/README.md

 **2) Create the deployment file**

-The file must be have CSV format in placed in the `/tasks` folder with the following header:
+The file must have CSV format placed in the `/tasks` folder with the following header:
 ```
 beneficiary,managedAmount,startTime,endTime,periods,revocable,releaseStartTime,vestingCliffTime
 ... line 1